Work First Family Services

 You may be eligible for Work First benefits if:

-For further information contact Richmond County Department of Social Services at 910-997-8400 and ask to speak with a Work First worker.
+For further information, contact the Richmond County Department of Social Services at 910-997-8400 and ask to speak with a Work First worker.

 Work First Employment Services

 All families are now limited to 5 years of assistance, lifetime (60 cumulative months).
-This “time clock” stops only when a family no longer receives any services or benefits from Work First Family Assistance (WFFA).
-The 5 year time clock does not stop even if you are ill or disabled when you are receiving WFFA.
+This “time clock” stops only when a family no longer receives services or benefits from Work First Family Assistance (WFFA).
+The 5-year time clock does not stop even if you are ill or disabled when receiving WFFA.
 This is a Federal time limit and follows the family from State to State.

-In North Carolina, families who are active in the Employment Services are also on a 2 year time clock (24 cumulative months) with the goal of having paid employment before the 2 years are up.
+In North Carolina, families active in Employment Services are also on a two-year time clock (24 cumulative months) with the goal of having paid employment before the two years are up.
 Families that have received assistance for 24 months must wait three years to reapply for WFFA.

 Requirements